Paul Le Guen

 Paul Joseph Marie Le Guen ([pɔl lə ɡwɛn], [pawl lø ɡwɛnː]; born 1 March 1964) is a French professional football manager and former player.
-He was most recently the manager of Ligue 2 club Le Havre.
+He was most recently the manager of French club Le Havre.

 During his playing career, Le Guen played as a midfielder, and enjoyed a successful stay with Paris Saint-Germain between 1991 and 1998, and won 17 caps for the France national team.
 As a manager, his most notable achievement has been winning the Ligue 1 title in each of his three seasons in charge of Lyon between 2002 and 2005.

 Club career

 Le Guen was born in Pencran, Finistère.
-During his playing career, he played at Stade Brest for five years and Nantes Atlantique for two years, before leaving his home region of Brittany for Paris Saint-Germain.
+During his playing career, he played at Brest for five years and Nantes Atlantique for two years, before leaving his home region of Brittany for Paris Saint-Germain.
 In seven seasons at the Parc des Princes, he made 478 appearances, winning a league title, three French Cups, two League Cups and the Cup Winners' Cup medal in 1996.
 Le Guen scored the winning goal in the 1995 Coupe de France Final against Strasbourg.